gioleppe/distribooze/README.md

 -  the instagram pcap is difficult to analyse since there's a multitude of hosts in the pcap.
-That said there seems to be a certain regularity in the percentual distributions of the bins: either very small packages or medium sized ones beloning to the 23rd bin, the one that goes from 736 to 768 bytes.
+That said there seems to be a certain regularity in the percentual distributions of the bins: either very small packages or medium sized ones belonging to the 23rd bin, the one that goes from 736 to 768 bytes.

+- DoH has a very clear typical distributions and the majority of packets of its flows are to be found in the first bin.

+- Netflix flows seem to have a clear bias towards medium sized packets.
+This could be caused by the nature of the service (streaming a movie is much more network heavy than dns requests)